 TFI International Inc. (TFII) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, April 24, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to against TFI International Inc. ("TFI" or the "Company") (NYSE: TFII ) have opportunity to lead the securities fraud class action lawsuit.
+LOS ANGELES, April 28, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against TFI International Inc. ("TFI" or the "Company") (NYSE: TFII ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN TFI INTERNATIONAL INC. (TFII), CLICK HERE BEFORE MAY 13, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?